 Pursuant to the provisions of Chapter 119, Florida Statutes, employment applications and employee personnel records shall be open for personal inspection by any person.
-Exempt from this policy are the social security numbers of all employees of the City, which are contained in employment records and certain records of law enforcement, code enforcement, and code inspection officers, as set forth in Section 119.07(3) (1) Florida Statutes, as amended from time to time.
+Exempt from this policy are the social security numbers of all employees of the City, which are contained in employment records and certain records of law enforcement, code enforcement, and code inspection officers, and other such exempt documents, as set forth in Section 119.071(3)-(1) Florida Statutes, as amended from time to time.
 Documents relating to complaints of discrimination are kept separate from individual personnel files until a finding is made relating to probable cause, the investigation of the complaint becomes inactive, or the complaint or other record is made part of the official record of any hearing or court proceeding.